 What is a nameserver?

-What's the difference between nameserver software and nameserver records?
+What is the difference between DNS software and DNS records?

 - Note: MyDNS nameserver software is only available in cPanel versions 11.32 and later.

 Why do I have to update nameserver records at the registrar?